 Private Wealth Management – Who is a High-Net-Worth Investor?

-A high-net-worth individual is an individual with a minimum of $1 million in liquid financial assets.
-A person with less than $1 million but more than $100,000 is referred to as a sub-HNWI or affluent investor.
-Those with liquid financial assets exceeding $5 million are considered very HNWI.
-Ultra-high-net-worth investors are those with over $30 million in investable assets.
+A high-net-worth individual is an individual with a minimum of $5 million in liquid financial assets.
+A person with less than $5 million but more than $1 million is referred to as a super affluent investor.
+Mass affluent investors are those with investable assets less than $1 million but more than $100,000.
+Ultra-high-net-worth investors are those with over $25 million in investable assets.
 According to the United States Securities and Exchange Commission, individuals with liquid assets in excess of $1 million, excluding their primary residence, are referred to as accredited investors.

 In 2016, there were approximately 13 million high-net-worth individuals around the world, with the United States leading with 4,400,000 individuals.
 The other countries with the highest number of HNW individuals include China, Japan, Germany, and the United Kingdom.
 London had the highest number of HNW individuals at 357, 200 in the cities category, according to the Knight Frank report.